 Josah started his way towards the courtyard between the two buildings.
 “He probably hid important documents from view.”

 Everyone followed Josah to the landing between the two Manor buildings.
-But before he entered the residence, Evelyn pulled on his arm.
+But before he entered the house, Evelyn pulled on his arm.
 “Wait.
 Even if we found documents, how will that help?”
 She paused for a moment and stammered, “I’m, I’m not a noble.”

 “Evie, it’s simple.
 I don’t know why I didn’t think of it earlier.”
 He placed his hand on hers before continuing.
 “Most people don’t know I had a sister who was older than me.
 She never had excellent health.
-My mother sent her off to Mercil so healers could tend to her.
+My mother sent her off to Mercil so that healers could tend to her.
 But she passed away before I was born.”

 “Your father told me once we shared similar names, but that was so long ago.”
 Evelyn looked away, almost as if she could hear Lord Rando speak.